 We will be walking through the valley of the Río Guadiaro, on the mountain range of Grazalema and the "Serranía de Ronda".

 Through white villages, cork forests, deep gorges, over steep mountain ranges with bizarre rock formations, plateaus with cows and sheep, who remember the alpine meadows in spring and back down into the valley of the Guadiaro river, following the railway line that connects Ronda with the seaport of Algeciras.

-The ultimate goal of the walk is the emblematic city of Ronda, with the impressive Tajo Gorge and a visit to the Bandolero museum.
+The ultimate goal of the walk is the emblematic city of Ronda, with the impressive Tajo Gorge.

 Green valleys, mountains and a view over two oceans, three countries and two continents